Eileen Vidal

-Eileen Vidal BEM (1926 – 2003) was a kelper telephone and radio operator who maintained radio service and relayed military intelligence to the British Navy during the Falklands War, receiving the British Empire Medal for her service.
+Eileen Vidal BEM (1926 – October 2003) was a Falklander telephone and radio operator, known for maintaining radio service and relayed military intelligence to the British Navy during the Falklands War.
+Vidal received a British Empire Medal for her service.

 Service during the Falklands War

 From 1981 to 1991, Vidal was the islands government's principal radio telephone operator, jotting down telegrams and patching callers into Port Stanley's telephone system.